Explore BU MET gastronomy and food studies graduate courses. Click on any course title below to expand the course description.

 The objectives of this course are to explore the great variety of beer styles and spirit categories currently available and the role each plays in our culture.
 We will survey significant developments in the historical evolution, production, distribution, consumption and cultural usage of these alcohol beverages in the United States.
 We will taste beer and spirits extensively to demonstrate examples of the most important categories and classifications. [ 2 cr. ]

-MET ML 651 Fundamentals of Wine
+MET ML 651 Fundamentals of the Wine Business

 MET ML 652 Comprehensive Survey of Wine: Europe